RadarYV/Pet-projects/Classification/README.md

-# Bootstrap in oil mining company
+# Classification.
+Predict client churn

 Customers began to leave BetaBank.
 Every month.
 A little, but noticeable.
 Bank marketers have calculated that it is cheaper to retain current customers than to attract new ones.